galiminus/arthropod/README.md

 end
 ```

-This method push a job to the SQS queue `queue_name` and waits for the job completion, a block can be optionally provided if you expect the server to send you some update along the way.
+This method pushes a job to the SQS queue `queue_name` and waits for the job completion, a block can be optionally provided if you expect the server to send you some updates along the way.
 The return value is the last value evaluated in the server block.

 ```ruby
 Arthropod::Server.pull(queue_name: "video_encoding") do |request|